most of time passing by reference and by address seems same, or most of us consider them same but their is difference in both technique.

 ~External variable address appear to be in acceding order,As they store in Heap.

-'address of operator &' and 'reference operator &'
+@ There is difference in 'address of operator &' and 'reference operator &'

-~ 'A of OP &' precedes a
+~ 'A of OP &' precedes a variable name in a variable declaration.

 ~'R of OP &' follows type in in function prototype or definition.